Seismic

 You might think that 3D seismic would solve all the problems of the petroleum geologist.
 It’s not quite that simple.

-3D seismic is extremely expensive.
-Second, 3D seismic is good at showing structural traps but not so good at showing stratigraphic traps.
-Finally, 3D seismic cannot help the PG tell if the rocks contain oil or gas, since many traps are full of water, or the porosity might not be sufficiently-developed to call it a “trap” at all.
+3D is extremely expensive.
+Second, 3D is good at showing structural traps but not so good at showing stratigraphic traps.
+Finally, 3D cannot help the PG tell if the rocks contain oil or gas, since many traps are full of water, or the porosity might not be sufficiently-developed to call it a “trap” at all.
 Only by drilling a well can the presence of oil or gas be established.
 Look for this to change in the future!